freeman-lab/spark-janelia/README.md

 -i False                          #Unsets ipython as the shell for pyspark -t|--hard_runtime {minutes}         #Overrides default hard runtime of 8 hours.
 In LSF this is set in minutes.
 At the end of this time, the jobs will exit automatically.
 -o|--driveroutfile {/path/to/output}  #Adds output file for submission.
 If set to /dev/null, will prevent email from being sent on Driver close.
--P|--project {project name}       #Sets project to be billed if not users's own group/project.
+-P|--lsf_project {project name}       #Sets project to be billed if not users's own group/project.
 --no_check                        #Skips checking for new update on github --unified                         #Launches a cluster in the single-job method (aka sparkbatch) for launch-in & lsd --minworkers					  #Set a minimum number of running workers before a driver launches for launch-in, launch-notebook, and lsd